roastduck/FreeTensor/docs/guide/first-program.md

     You may have note that it is non-trivial to include a parameter `n` in other parameters `a` and `b`'s type annotation.
 Python actually forbids such a declaration if `a` and `b`'s type annotation is inside the function signature.
 To cope with this restriction, FreeTensor allows declaring `a` and `b`'s type AFTER the function sigature as statements.
 But this off-sigature annoation is only supported for `ft.Var` types, NOT `ft.JIT`.

+!!! note "Note on Automatic Differentiation"

+    JIT is not yet supported by [Automatic Differentiation](../ad).

 ## Dynamic Tensor Shapes

 Frequent recompilation does not meet many requirements, so FreeTensor also supports defining tensors with *dynamic* shapes, just by setting their shapes to a dynamic values.
 The following code shows an example: